University Graduation Requirements

 In programs which require it, the oral examination may be the official oral defense of the student’s thesis, it may be an extension of the written comprehensive examination, or it may focus on the student’s research project or the area of specialization.

 Oral examinations must be successfully completed at least 10 days prior to graduation.
 The oral examination must not be held until the student has satisfactorily completed the written comprehensive examination and/or, if appropriate, has had the thesis or project approved by their advisor.
+The scoring/grading standard is determined by the department(s) and will be made available to the student prior to the exam, upon request.

 For students who are defending a thesis, the oral committee must consist of at least three members of the graduate faculty and must include a member of the graduate faculty from outside the student’s department(s) of specialization.
 For those completing a non-thesis oral exam, the committee must consist of at least one member with graduate faculty status, and at least two other members of the faculty or instructional academic staff who hold at least a master’s degree and have qualifying experience relevant to the exam topic.
 Programs may require that all oral committees meet the qualifications of those defending a thesis.

 The committee is appointed by the Graduate Dean upon the advice and recommendation of the advisor and Program Director in the student’s area of specialization.
 The chair of the oral committee (typically the thesis or program advisor) reports the results of the examination as “satisfactory” or “unsatisfactory” to the Graduate Dean.
-A “satisfactory” result is reported if a majority of the committee vote in favor of reporting “satisfactory.”

 A student whose performance is unsatisfactory may repeat the examination at a time scheduled by the committee and approved by the Graduate Dean.
 A student who has taken the examination twice with unsatisfactory results will be academically dismissed from the program.